Energy Institute Staff

 Dale E. Klein

-Dale E. Klein is Associate Director of the Energy Institute and Associate Vice President for Research at UT Austin.
+Dale E. Klein is Associate Director of the Energy Institute and Associate Vice Chancellor for Research at the University of Texas System.
 Formerly he was Chairman of the Nuclear Regulatory Commission and also served as a member of the Commission.

 Before joining the NRC, Dr. Klein served as the Assistant to the Secretary of Defense for Nuclear and Chemical and Biological Defense Programs.
 In this position he served as the principal; staff assistant and advisor to the Secretary, Deputy Secretary and Under Secretary of Defense for Acquisition and Technology for all policy and planning matters related to nuclear weapons and nuclear, chemical and biological defense.